-Other things to do in Loulé during the week
+Other things to see in Loule during the week

 If you are going to Loulé during the week, you can take a guided tour 230m beneath the city of Loulé and see the rock formation in a salt mine during a 2-hour tour under the city.

 It would be cool to include the salt mine tour on a Saturday but this tour is only available from Monday to Friday at 9:30 am, 11 am, 2:30 pm and 4:00 pm.

 So if you are going on a weekday, you can first follow my itinerary (minus the Loule Saturday Market and Gypsy Market) and then join this salt mine tour in the afternoon.

 No matter what you choose, I hope you decide to visit the charming town because I really enjoyed my time in Loulé.
 The town itself is so quaint and walkable.
 You can spend half a day to see everything or you can take your time and spend the entire day in this little town.

 Let me know in the comments if you have any questions about travelling to Loulé or anything else about the quaint little town.